fcadusims-droid/KESTLER-REPO/the_war_that_eats_its_tail_worldbuilding.md

 This scene makes the diary more than evidence.
 It becomes shelter.

+### Voice Rules Inside the Diary

+**Thomas's pages** should be visual, practical, and increasingly tactical.
+He writes in fragments: road, wall, number of men, direction, danger.
+After Hale, his notes begin to sound more like military instruction, which should disturb Samuel and Eleanor.

+**Eleanor's pages** should be dictated and sensory.
+She does not describe blindness as absence.
+She fills the page with breath, boards, rain, heat, boots, flies, hesitation, and the small acoustic changes that reveal lies.

+**Samuel's pages** should carry the greatest moral pressure.
+His hand writes for everyone, but his secret entries reveal the cost of being used as a bridge.
+He records what Thomas saw, what Eleanor heard, and what neither of them was allowed to know at the time.

 ### The Diary as Conflict

 The diary does not always unite them.